 Do I Need A Pet Trust?

 As mentioned above, you can use your last will and testament to designate who you would like to receive your pet, but a pet trust can give some additional protection and flexibility.
-First, while it would be possible to leave a monetary gift to the person you have given your pet to, this does not ensure that the person will accept the pet or keep the pet and it also does not ensure that the person will use the money given to them to care for your pet.
-Thus, for some, a pet trust is a better alternative.
+First, it is possible to leave a monetary gift to the person you’re giving your pet to.
+This may not ensure they will take your pet in.
+That money has no assurance of going towards care for your pet, either.

 Other reasons you may wish to consider using a pet trust include:

 - You have multiple pets and do not wish them to be separated.
 Taking on the responsibility of several pets could be a significant financial burden for the caretaker.
-A pet trust could be used to provide the necessary funds to provide for your pets’ care.
+A pet trust could provide the funds to provide for your pets’ care.

 - Your family is not well suited or interested in caring for your pet.
 In such a case, you may wish to specify someone outside the family to care for your pet.

 - You have a family member or friend that is willing and able to care for the pet physically, but cannot afford to do so financially.
-Again, the pet trust could be used to set aside some financial assets for the care of the pet.
+Again, the pet trust could set aside some financial assets for the care of the pet.

 - You have specific wishes regarding the final disposition of your pet, i.e., burial or cremation.